 Use your mind maps to solidify your ideas and execute on your project even faster.
 With Lucidchart, it’s a piece of cake.

-Whether you’re documenting PCI compliance or transitioning to the cloud, creating an AWS architecture diagram can get messy.
+Whether you’re documenting PCI compliance or transitioning to the cloud, creating a cloud architecture diagram can get messy.
 Our engineers were tired of the struggle—so they built a tool to eliminate the friction and to automatically generate the diagram.

 Create UML sequence diagrams with ease

-Our UML sequence markup editor allows you to automatically create UML sequence diagrams from text 3x faster than you could do it by hand—never again will you need to drag and drop every single shape to piece a diagram together.
+As an essential UML diagram tool, Lucidchart is built with a UML sequence markup editor that automatically creates UML sequence diagrams from text three times faster than creating them manually by hand—never again will you need to drag and drop every single shape to piece a diagram together.
 Automate your UML sequence diagrams by using this template that walks you through the process:

 Or you can follow these simple steps: